2008 Eurobike round up – what’s it mean for Surrey riders?

 There’s plenty more pictures of all this and more on the Eurobike 2008 pages on BikeMagic and the Euro Bike 2008 round up on Singletrack.
 Pictures here are shamelessly altered from the originals on both BikeMagic and Singletrack.

-One Response to 2008 Eurobike round up – what’s it mean for Surrey riders?
+There are 2 comments on ‘2008 Eurobike round up – what’s it mean for Surrey riders?’

 1. Muddymoles says: